From Dennis Crouch:

 (c) Removes some litigation over "who" questions, but not all.
 There may still be room for litigation over what is to be gained by various parties.

-As Professor Crouch blogged here
+As Professor Crouch blogged here:

 Under 299(d), interested parties include assignees, anyone with a right to sue, anyone with a right to sublicense, and anyone with a direct financial interest in the patents.
-However, neither ordinary contingency fees attorneys nor equity owners of the patentee qualify for joinder despite their obvious financial interests.
+However, neither ordinary contingency fees attorneys nor equity owners of the patentee qualify for joinder despite their obvious financial interests.(d) Courts should remain in control of discovery so they can tailor the needs of a David v.
+Goliath case differently from a David v.
+David, Goliath v.
+Goliath, or a Goliath v.
+David case.
+It is not clear that they will under the House bill.

-(e) Offers a new statutory litigation risk which may will create multiple billable events.
+(e) Offers a new statutory litigation risk which

 (f) Good for patent notice, tangentially.
 Will cut down on hypocritical assertions.
 Also, will increase law firm billables (slightly).